tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 --- abstract

-   This document defines few additional common data types and groupings in YANG data modeling language to be imported by modules that model Traffic Engineering (TE) configuration and state capabilities.
+   This document defines few additional common data types, identities, and groupings in YANG data modeling language to be imported by modules that model Traffic Engineering (TE) configuration and state capabilities.